DaleOnRails/Skygear/README.md

 # To-Do

-**GENERAL:**
+**MAIN:**---------------------------------------------

+*FEATURES*

-1. Add dynamic styling to page links so that the link of current page is either unseen or different (active) color
+- Add dynamic styling to page links so that the link of current page is either unseen or different (active) color

-2. Merge feature branch with master branch.

-3. Create Show link attached to listing image so user can click img to go to show page!
+- Have *TWO* options for buying items
+ => *1.* Buy it now option (user buys item at listing price and goes straight to payment) => *2.* Make an offer option (Same as gumtree, user enters offer price with a message to the seller included) => *3.* Allow 'checkout as guest' option.

+- Have a 'discussion/comments' section for listings where buyers can ask sellers questions about the listing.
+=> *1.* This will be displayed publicly so that it may answer questions other buyers may have.
+=> *2.* Only signed in users will be able to comment on listings!

+*VALIDATIONS/SECURITY*

+- Add phone number validations for order form

+**EXTRA:**---------------------------------------------

-4. Install "Friendly ID" Gem to application and configure routes to display as i want!
+- Install "Friendly ID" Gem to application and configure routes to display as i want!

-5. Assign roles to users with rolify gem (see rails authentication app and canvas!!!)
+- Assign roles to users with rolify gem (see rails authentication app and canvas!!!)

-6. Instead of using default HTML size attributes for pics figure out how to use cloudinaries methods so i can resize without affecting image ratio's.

-**TESTING:**
+**TESTING:**--------------------------------------------

-1. 'Require' rubocop-rspec for the gem/extension to work with rspec (follow instructions on github homepage)
+- 'Require' rubocop-rspec for the gem/extension to work with rspec (follow instructions on github homepage)

-2. 'Require' RSpec and cover code with testing
+- 'Require' RSpec and cover code with testing

-**---------------------------------------------------**
+**WEB-DESIGN:**

+*Web-Design-To-Do:**-------------------------------------

+- Have a splash page will background image covering whole screen.
+=> *1.* Will have two boxes - SHOP / CHAT
+=> *2.* (See 'definitely not etsy' github assignment from last cohort for reference!)

+- Add overlay effect to website banner

+- Make shop banner a slide-deck with multiple slides advertising what features I have!!!

+- Get feedback on shop banner to see if it has to much text or not.

+- Get different sized versions of all site images to use for different devices to increase load time

+*Color list (Good and Bad):*-----------------------------

+Banner Text - BAD:

+1. Yellow

+Banner Text - GOOD:

+1. #E7DFDD

+**-----------------------------------------------------------------------------------------------------**

 # Documentation